erikandersson96/first-milestone/README.md

 * To collect visitors' contact information to give them a quote that includes a better understanding of what Andersson’s can offer for them since every wristwatch is unique.

 * To be accessible on all devices.

+### Userstories

+* A users perspective: I want to easily understand the purpose of the website.
+* A users perspective: I want the website to be easily navigated between all pages.
+* A users perspective: I want the website to offer a clean look.
+* A users perspective: I wish that the website offers a easy to understand contact form.

 ---